Gerald-coder/Gerald-coder/README.md

 Software Engineer | MERN | Web3 | Solidity ✈|
 ----------------------------------------

-I am a dedicated Frontend Developer with a passion for crafting exceptional user experiences, I specialize in building dynamic and responsive web applications using the power of React and many other frontend tools .
+I am a dedicated Fullstack Developer with a passion for crafting exceptional web applications with best user experiences, I specialize in building dynamic and responsive web applications using the power of React and many other frontend tools .

 * ✉️  You can contact me at [paulsongerald00@gmail.com](mailto:paulsongerald00@gmail.com)
 * 🧠  Building with JavaScript and TypeScript.